Our recent GPS/GNSS research is described on the Ice Tracker page.

 Newer generations of small lower cost dGPS units mean it is possible to deploy more of them for longer (as some use very little power).
 We tested if real-time kinematic mode – where fixes are read every second can be used instead of long data recordings.

-The L1/L2 system we chose is the Piksi Multi from Swift Navigation.
+The L1/L2 system we chose for RTK experiments in Iceland is the Piksi Multi from Swift Navigation.
 Within a couple of minutes an RTK fix can be achieved with an accuracy of roughly 2cm.
-It is quite power hungry but we only turn it on when taking a reading.
+It is quite power hungry (3W) but we only turn it on when taking a reading for approx 60s.